 You can also go to a therapist or even a twelve step meeting if you want to connect with others.

 This one will be pretty controversial.
 Most guys love their daily “sessions”.
-But we have to address the giant, pink elephant.
+But we have to address the pink elephant in the room.

 I’m not really that interested in the “morality” or the “ethics” of watching porn (whole other discussion) but the effects on concentration, attention, and present-moment awareness.

 Why it destroys you: The brain of people who watch porn are eerily similar to the brain of drug addicts.
-This is because like drugs, porn works heavily on the reward system.
+This is because like drugs, porn works heavily on the brain’s natural reward system.

 The inclination of the human being is to procreate.
 THAT is what motivates us.
-When you’re watching porn, you’re thinking that you’re having sexual access to the woman on the screen.
+When you’re watching porn, your brain thinks you have sexual access to the woman on the screen.

 But you’re just watching two other people have sex.